U2EZNeko/PPG-Public/README.md

 # Not working

 - Setting a playlist Poster through API.
 You can set it once manually and it'll keep it forever.
+When you copy it to a sub-user the image will reset on their end, not sure why, you'd have to reset it everytime you copy the playlist over.
 - Older versions of PlexAPI do not have "existing_playlist.editSummary".
 To set a Summary on an old version change the previous to "existing_playlist.edit(summary=f"Genres used: {genre_description}")"

 # Planned